 Del Reals were farm labor contractors providing workingmen for lettuce farms in California and Arizona.
 California detectives found evidence the contractors were concealing injuries their employees had sustained and failed to provide them with medical coverage and other important benefits.
 Apparently, they had lied about 20 times to lower insurance premiums.
 In order to keep stealing, Del Reals had two different employment forms with a different amount of employees, which helped them evade payroll taxes.

-Workers’ comp is a serious charge, therefore, you should hire an experienced workers comp defense attorney in Encino to handle your case.
+Workers comp is a serious charge, therefore, you should hire an experienced workers comp attorney in Los Angeles to handle your case.
 If you suspect your employer is committing premium fraud, it is important you consult your attorney before reporting the fraud as there are some risks involved.
 Remember you are protected by both federal and state law.

 Contact us today and schedule your initial case assessment with one of our talented attorneys.
 We can help you gather convincing evidence to prove the individual or organization has committed fraud.
 Unfortunately, some people gather evidence in a way that’s against the law.
 We can obtain evidence lawfully and ensure your rights are fully protected.